Barclaycard Arrival Plus Review: Why is $89 Worth It?

-Compared to other cards, Barclaycard gives you leeway on how you can use your miles.
-You get to use your miles for travel statement credit for a variety of travel expenses, including airline tickets, hotel stays, timeshares, campgrounds, car rentals, cruises, and train rides.
+Compared to other cards, Barclaycard gives you more leeway on how you can use your miles.
+You can use your miles for travel statement credits for a wide variety of travel expenses, including airline tickets, hotel stays, timeshares, campgrounds, car rentals, cruises, and train rides.
 You can also use them for gift cards or merchandise (at a lower redemption value).

 How does redemption work?

-When you're looking to get travel statement credit, you can only do it in increments of 10,000 miles (equals $100).
-Barclaycard's website makes it easy to figure out - just go to the managing rewards section, look for the statement credit option, and Barclaycard will present which charges you can redeem against.
+When you're looking to get travel statement credit, you can only do it in increments of 10,000 miles (which equals $100).
+Barclaycard's website makes it easy to figure out - just go to the managing rewards section, look for the statement credit option, and Barclaycard will show you which charges you can redeem against.

-Another card that allows you to redeem miles toward travel purchases is the Capital One Venture.
+For another card that allows you to redeem miles toward travel purchases, check out the Capital One Venture.

-When do I get the 5% redemption bonus back?
+When do I get the 5% redemption bonus?